-Mehlika Inanici is a Professor and the Director of the Design Technology track of the Master of Science program in Architecture at the University of Washington, Department of Architecture.
+Mehlika Inanici, Ph.D., is a Professor at the University of Washington, Department of Architecture.

-Professor Inanici’s teaching focuses on graduate-level courses on building performance simulation (Arch 524 Design Technology V, Arch 582 Computational Lighting Research, and 598 Performance-Driven Design) and research methodologies (Arch 592).
+Prof. Inanici’s teaching focuses on graduate-level courses on building performance simulation (such as Arch 524 Design Technology V, Arch 582 Computational Lighting Research, and 598 Performance-Driven Design) and research methodologies (Arch 592).
+She is the former director of the Design Technology track of the Master of Science in Architecture program.
 She supervises students from the Master of Architecture, Master of Science in Architecture, and the Ph.D. program in Built Environments.
 Prospective students are encouraged to read the document here before applying.